Hypfer/Valetudo/docs/_pages/general/why-not-valetudo.md

 As far as financial reasons are concerned, 200€ should be more than enough to buy a factory new supported one even featuring LIDAR.
 If you're happy with buying a used unit, at least here in germany, supported ones usually cost around 75-125€ (2022-12-28)

-It is highly unlikely that you won't be able to afford that, given that you **can** afford to live somewhere that features multiple floors.

-### Rant-ish section
+Rationally, there's a need (automated cloud-free cleaning on every floor) and there's also a budget for that.

-However, most of the time, this is **not** a financial issue.
-Instead, usually this topic ends up being a rather fact-free emotional discussion as the aversion against multiple robots often stems from irrational dogmatism such as "Having more than one vacuum robot is insane!!111 I mean...
+Make your buying decisions based on that and that alone instead of some arbitrary made-up additional constraint such as "Having more than one vacuum robot is insane!!111 I mean...
 Two robots!
 Who does that?!?!".

-Acting that way best-case is a learned behavior that helps people incapable of making proper decisions burn their money on nonsense.
-Worst-case it's a learned behavior that was never questioned because things just were that way.
-Maybe even for generations?

-At one point, the reason why it exists in the first place did vanish but the learned behavior just stayed the same.
-If you want to learn more about this pattern, googling _"Grandma’s Ham"_ should give you some useful pointers.

-Anyway, this is something that you **can** and **should** work on to grow as a person.
-If you just accept acting irrationally as being how you are, you're making others carry the load that you yourself are responsible to carry.

-### Back to topic

-Rationally, there's a need (automated cloud-free cleaning on every floor) and there's also a budget for that.
-Make your buying decisions based on that and that alone instead of some arbitrary made-up additional constraint.

 We've been working a lot on making that buying decision easier for you by supporting more robots and enhancing the support for existing ones so that it should be possible for everyone to afford 1-n supported robots.